Investing Insights

 CoreWeave (CRWV): One of the Most Fragile Balance Sheets in AI

-CoreWeave rents NVIDIA GPUs to OpenAI, Meta and Anthropic on 7-year take-or-pay contracts.
-It also carries $29.8B of debt against assets that depreciate in 3-5 years, ROE of -50%, and a StockRank of 3/100.
-We unpack the catalysts, the GPU-vs-debt mismatch, and what a bottom-decile factor profile actually looks like.
+It rents NVIDIA GPUs to OpenAI, Meta and Anthropic on 7-year contracts, and carries $29.8B of debt against assets that depreciate in 3-5 years.
+ROE -50%, StockRank 3/100.
+The catalysts, the GPU-versus-debt mismatch, and what bottom-decile actually looks like.

 ·9 min read